Indiana University School of Education

-The Indiana University School of Education (abbreviated as IU School of Education) is a constituent school of Indiana University Bloomington and one of the top-ranked schools of education in the United States.
+The Indiana University School of Education (abbreviated as IU School of Education) is a constituent school of Indiana University Bloomington.
 It offers a range of degrees in professional education: a B.S. in teacher education, leading to a teaching license, M.S., education specialist (Ed.S.) and doctoral (Ed.D., Ph.D.) degrees.

 Academics

 There are 4 departments in the IU School of Education: